-The Trustee shall, within thirty (30) days after the occurrence of any Event of Default, give to the Commercial Paper Holders written notice of such default known to it, unless the same shall have been cured before the giving of such notice; provided that, in the case of payment default, as described in the section Payment Default in the Terms and Conditions of the Commercial Papers, the Trustee shall immediately notify the Commercial Paper Holders upon the occurrence of such payment default.
+The Trustee shall, within ten (10) Business Days after receiving notice, or having knowledge of, the occurrence of any Event of Default under any of the Commercial Papers, give to the Commercial Paper Holders written notice of such default known to it, unless the same shall have been cured before the giving of such notice; provided that, in the case of payment default, as described in the section Payment Default in the Terms and Conditions of the Commercial Papers, the Trustee shall immediately notify the Commercial Paper Holders upon the occurrence of such payment default.
 The existence of a written notice required to be given to the Commercial Paper Holders hereunder shall be published in a newspaper of general circulation in Metro Manila for two (2) consecutive days, further indicating in the published notice that the Commercial Paper Holders or their duly authorized representatives may obtain an important notice regarding the Commercial Papers at the principal office of the Trustee upon presentment of sufficient and acceptable identification.